-Just tapping on a widget while in Edit mode flips it around for quick configuration.
+Just tapping on a widget, while in edit mode, flips around for quick configuration.

 SwiftUI also makes it super easy to support features like Dynamic Type and Dark Mode nearly automatically.

-Next, there's some strong implications with having widgets on the main Home screen.
+Next, there are some strong implications with having widgets on the main Home Screen.

 What that means is WidgetKit extensions are background extensions that return a series of view hierarchies in a timeline.

-This avoids the entire "launch a process, load, and then present a view."
+This avoids the entire launcher process, load and then present to view.
 They are ready to go and immediately glanceable.